Dean Willard: Biography

 As a senior in high school, Willard interned with Alaska Attorney General Wilson Condon.
 Willard attended Brigham Young University in Idaho.

 From June 1993 to July 1995, Willard was the Vice President of Perception Management, a public relations and political campaign consulting company.
 He was responsible for information technology functions.
 In August 1995, he was a Partner and Technology Consultant at Accenture and stayed there until October 2006, where he then became the Vice President of Enterprise Information Security at T-Mobile USA.
 In 2008, he left T-Mobile USA to start his own IT Security consulting business, working as a technology management and information security consultant.

 He is married to Dorothy Willard.

 Politics

 Behind-the-scenes work

 As a member of the 5th District Democrats, he has been a district committeeman, and the chairman of the King County Democrats endorsements committee.
 Willard worked behind the scenes on several campaigns including Joe Mallahan's recent Seattle mayoral campaign.
-Willard managed Oregon Democrat State Rep. Tim Josi's 1990 political campaign, and served as his legislative assistant during his freshman term for the 1991 session.
+Willard managed Oregon Democratic State Rep. Tim Josi's 1990 political campaign, and served as his legislative assistant during his freshman term for the 1991 session.